 Because your allergist has such an important role in your child's treatment, choose one you and your child feel comfortable with.
-A good allergist will give you information and support in order to help keep your child as safe as possible.
+A good doctor will give you information and support to help keep your child as safe as possible.

-Consider joining a support group related to your child's allergies.
-Pediatric allergist Anne Miranowski, MD, recommends them.
+Pediatric allergist Anne Miranowski, MD, suggests you join a support group related to your child's allergies.
 "Support groups are a great way for families to meet people who are going through the same experience," she says.

 When Eleanor Garrow-Holding learned that her son had severe allergies, she couldn't find a support group in her area.
 So she started one.
 "It's so important to have support, especially in the beginning, when your child has just been diagnosed," she says.
 "It was such a relief to find out I wasn't alone."